kopipes/ikoot/DEPLOYMENT.md

 1. Go to [vercel.com](https://vercel.com) and sign in
 2. Click "New Project"
 3. Import your GitHub repository: `https://github.com/kopipes/ikoot-prod`
-4. Vercel will automatically detect the configuration
+4. Vercel will automatically detect the Node.js configuration

+   **Note**: The `vercel.json` has been optimized to avoid build/functions conflicts

 ### 2. Configure Environment Variables